postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-intro_monitors.md

 ##### **Accessible APIs**

    * As with the Postman app, the monitors require all URLs to be publicly-available on the Internet.
 In the future, you will be able to monitor private APIs as well.
+   * Monitors can't directly access your `localhost` and might encounter a firewall because monitors run in the Postman cloud.

+### Monitoring resources in multiple regions

+Monitoring resources across multiple regions provides useful information about the status and response time for your endpoints.
+If you’ve implemented a solution by setting up multiple servers running on multiple continents, then you want to make sure your endpoints are healthy and that none of your users are experiencing unusual delays.

+Postman supports monitoring in all 16 geographic regions around the world, operated by AWS Global Infrastructure.
+If you’re interested in a region that’s not listed in the Postman interface, contact us at [{{site.pm.help_email}}](mailto:{{site.pm.help_email}}) or through the chat box on the [monitors page](https://monitor.getpostman.com){:target="_blank"}.

 ### Pricing for Monitors